xiam/go-playground/README.md

 ./webapp -allow-share -s "http://localhost:8080/compile?output=json"
 ```

-## unsafebox
+### unsafebox

-I basically took all the security measures out of the playground and now I
+I basically took out all the security measures of the original sandbox and now
-offer you a dumbed down version of it which actually does not sandbox anything
+I offer you a dumbed down version of it which actually does not sandbox
-and will put your life at risk.
+anything and will put your life at risk.

 This is a unrestricted linux/amd64 installation, you should not really use this
 box unless you're absolutely sure you know what you're doing and you're aware